 Thule Cadence Review – Results of Our Test Rides

-The Cadence is Thule’s basic trailer, offering the durability and quality that come with the Thule name, but at a price tag that won’t sticker-shock you. 🙂 While we’ll sing the praises of the luxury Thule Cross all day long, not everyone wants to pay $1,000+ for a trailer!
+The Cadence is Thule’s basic trailer, offering the durability and quality that come with the Thule name, but at a price tag that won’t sticker-shock you. 🙂 While we’ll sing the praises of the luxury Thule Cross all day long, not everyone wants to pay $1,000+ for a bike trailer!

 If you’re a fan of Thule’s sleek and modern European design, the Cadence is a perfect entry-level option for active families.
 Coming in under $350, this double trailer can’t convert to a stroller or jogger, but keeps things simple to keep costs down.
 While it may be Thule’s “low-cost” trailer, it certainly blows budget trailers like Schwinn and InStep out of the water.